Hello, Internet Friend.

 Andrew Hyde is a minimalist, writer, bootstrapper, designer, user interface builder, user experience creator, thought leader buzzword originator, blogger, politico, biker, runner, backpacker and nice guy.

-Andrew Hyde grew up in Sisters, Oregon, went to college in Providence, Rhode Island and split the difference to in Boulder, Colorado for six years.
-He is now homeless (well, a full time nomad), unemployed (kinda but not really as well) and single (the attractiveness trifecta).
+Andrew Hyde grew up in Sisters, Oregon, went to college in Providence, Rhode Island and split the difference to in Boulder, Colorado.
+He now lives in Boulder in a beautiful house in the Rocky Mountains.

 Really random things: